mlswg/mls-architecture/draft-ietf-mls-architecture.md

 client.

 > **RECOMMENDATION:** Prefer a Credential type in KeyPackages which includes a
-> strong cryptographic binding between the identity and its key (for example the
+> strong cryptographic binding between the identity and its key (for example, the
 > `x509` Credential type).
-When using the `basic` Credential type take extra
+When using the `basic` Credential type, take extra
-> care to verify the identity (typically out-of-band).
+> care to verify the identity (typically out of band).

-#### Privacy of delivery and push notifications
+#### Privacy of Delivery and Push Notifications

 An important mechanism that is often ignored from the privacy considerations are the push-tokens.
 In many modern messaging architectures, applications are using